More Lab, less shed. When only the BEST will do!

 I'll briefly describe 5 incidences we have come across as a fair warning to you of what to look for and be aware of as you find a good vet.
 We have come across a lot of bad vets in our day (and some really great ones too - all of which no longer take new clients - they are full).
 There are far most incidences, but these are the ones that come to mind at the time of this writing.

 1) Our 1st Vet took our pup (who slept with me at the time) to the back room and inserted fresh fleas onto his fur in an attempt to sell us a prescription.
 We were there for a wellness visit, there were no signs of fleas before the visit and I had looked him over head to toe so I knew better.
-Because I was confident that the now very large and visible fleas were freshly inserted onto him, I took him home and washed them right off never to see any fleas again (fleas are not common in Arizona).
+Because I was confident that the now very large and visible fleas were freshly inserted onto him, I took him home and washed them right off never to see any fleas again (this is wehn we lived in Scottsdale, AZ.
+Fleas are not common in Arizona).
 Lesson learned: Never let a Vet take your pup to a back room without your presence.
 Always observe what goes on.

 2) One of my client's Vet told her that her pup has "scarring" on her belly from a severe rash (referring to the pup's dark belly pigment that is a normal occurrence for Labs with eeBB allele (this pup never had a rash and I had weekly photos to prove it - check out Percy's underbelly on his profile, dark underbelly is normal for yellow labs, but not all yellows will have this either).
 A "True" Yellow lab (no hidden chocolate gene) with the eeBB color/nose coat allele are actually Black Labs with the addition of 2 recessive genes that remove the black pigment (instead of EE, Yellows carry ee, causing of varying shades and lightness), but black pigment remains in the skin, lips, and paw pads.
 Tummies can have black pigment, producing mottled or grainy appearance.